Mazloum Abdi: Early life

-Mazloum Abdi was born to Syrian Kurdish parents in Kobani.
-Trained as a civil engineer at the University of Aleppo, Abdi joined the Kurdistan Workers' Party (PKK) within Syria in 1990 and was imprisoned five times by the Syrian authorities.
+Mustafa Khalil Abdi was born in 1967 to Syrian Kurdish parents in the Kurdish village of Halanj, near Kobani.
+His father was a medical doctor.
+He trained as a civil engineer at the University of Aleppo, but did not complete his studies.
+Abdi joined the Kurdistan Workers' Party (PKK) in Syria in 1990 and was imprisoned five times by the Syrian authorities.

 During his time with the PKK in Syria, he became a personal friend of PKK leader Abdullah Öcalan.
-Under his nom de guerre Şahin Cilo, Mazlum Kobanê was a high-ranking PKK official who worked in Syrian exile since the 1990s and later took an active role in building up the PKK in Europe.

 He moved to Europe in 1997, where he engaged in Kurdish political activities until 2003.
 That year, he traveled to Iraq, where he was reportedly involved in military operations.
+In 2004, Abdi traveled to the Iraqi city of Makhmour, where he became a member of the PKK's Executive Council.
 He served as a member of the PKK high command in 2005.
 (Note: For alleged terrorism committed in Turkey by the PKK during this period, as of 2019, Interpol has issued a red notice on Turkey's behalf.)

 From 2009 to 2011, he was a member of the People's Defense Forces (HPG) special operations board.
 In 2011/12, he was dispatched to Syria by the PKK to organize the activities of the People's Defense Units (YPG) in Kurdish-populated regions of Syria, amid the escalating Syrian civil war.

-Military leader during the Syrian civil war

 In August 2014, he was in charge of the negotiations the People's Defense Units (YPG) held in Sulaymaniya with Iran and the United States in order to form an effective alliance against the Islamic State of Iraq and the Levant (ISIL), after which an alliance with the US was agreed to.

 Abdi defended Kobani during the Siege of Kobani (Oct.
 2014–Jan.
 2015), refusing to withdraw despite US recommendations to do so.
 When his family's house was taken a 3rd time by the Islamic State in house-to-house fights, and given the increased collaboration with USAF, he requested a strike on his home.

-As the commander of the SDF, Abdi commanded 70,000 troops as of 2019.
+Name

+There are different claims about Mazloum Abdi's real name.
+Some sources in Turkish state media that his name is "Mustafa Abdi bin Halil", and the names he has used over the years include Ferhat Abdi Şahin, Şahin Cilo and Mazlum Abdi.
+In October 2019, he told The New York Times in an interview that his real name is "Mazlum Abdi".
+Abdi also uses this name on his official Twitter account.
+United States President Donald Trump used the phrase "General Mazlum" for him.

+Abdi holds Iraqi citizenship from Kirkuk Governorate and possesses an Iraqi passport under the name "Muhammad Khalil Hussein", which he obtained in 2018 without appearing in person in Sulaymaniyah Governorate, Iraqi Kurdistan.
+In August 2026, in the presidential decree appointing him as Adviser to the Presidency of the Republic, issued by Syrian President Ahmed al-Sharaa, he was identified as Mustafa Khalil Abdi.